 This option is ideal for role changes, permission standardization between users, or when you need to ensure a user has exactly the same permissions as another, without keeping any old permissions.

-This message appears when you try to remove an application (using "Replace in Recipient") from a user who is currently editing that application's cube.
+This message appears when you try to remove an application (using "Replace at Destination") from a user who is currently editing that application's cube.
 The operation cannot proceed until the user finishes editing or is removed from the destination selection.